 How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

-In this article, we will examine how to add a new NVMe drive to the Windows 7 x64 Ultimate SP1 virtual machine running on the VMware Workstation 16 Pro virtualization program and how to build it on NVMe by cloning the SATA disk to the NVMe disk.
+In this guide, I will show you how to add a new NVMe drive to a Windows 7 x64 Ultimate SP1 virtual machine.
+I will do this specifically for a VM running on a VMware Workstation Pro virtualization program.

 Running Windows 7 on NVMe Disk